Pacific Highway upgrade through Wyong Town Centre

 The Australian Government and NSW Government are investing $420 million to upgrade the Pacific Highway through the Wyong Town Centre.

-The project will provide two lanes in each direction from Johnson Road at Tuggerah through Wyong Town Centre, and replace the Wyong River road bridge with two new road bridges.
+The project will provide two lanes in each direction from Johnson Road at Tuggerah through Wyong Town Centre, and replace the Wyong River road bridge with a new four lane bridge.

 The upgrade will improve traffic flow, travel times and safety for all road users as well as provide for future improvements to the public transport network.